 NBA Game Summary - New York at Minnesota

-Minneapolis, MN (Sports Network) - Kevin Garnett had 26 points and 15 rebounds as the Minnesota Timberwolves held off the New York Knicks, 98-94, at the Target Center.
+Minneapolis, MN (Sports Network) - Kevin Garnett scored 28 points, grabbed 20 rebounds and dished out seven assists to lead the Minnesota Timberwolves over the New York Knicks, 99-93, in the season-opener for both clubs at the Target Center.